onlyquake/xonotic-wiki/overkill-tutorial.md

 Laser / Blaster
 ---------------

 All weapons in Overkill have the same secondary fire - laser (sometimes called blaster).
-It pushes the player using it (and also flags and nades), but unlike in Vanilla it doesn't deal any damage.
+It pushes the player using it (and also flags and nades), but unlike in vanilla it doesn't deal any damage.
 So blast away, literally.

 Its main uses are: